Gembling

-Gembling is a hamlet in the civil parish of Foston on the Wolds in the East Riding of Yorkshire, England.
+Gembling is a hamlet and former civil parish, now in the parish of Foston, in the East Riding of Yorkshire, England.
 It is situated approximately 8 mi south-west from the coastal resort of Bridlington and 2.5 mi north from the village of North Frodingham.
+In 1931 the parish had a population of 80.

+History

+The name Gembling derives from the Old English Gemelaingas meaning 'the people of Gemela'.

 In 1823 Gembling inhabitants numbered 87.
 Occupations included eight farmers and a carrier who operated between the hamlet and Hull on Thursdays and Foston on Fridays.

+Gembling was formerly a township in the parish of Foston-on-the-Wold, from 1866 Gembling was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Beeford.